MovieLabs/OMC/OMC-JSON/Docs/Schema/Asset/AssetSC.md

 | physical.movingImage        | A temporally ordered sequence of Images                                                               |
 | physical.structuredDocument | A Document structured according to a set of rules which are used to parse or understand the document. |
 #### geometryType
+A description of the general underlying form of a three-dimensional shape.

 | Value        | Description |
 | ------------ | ----------- |